-Using fentanyl or other opioids comes with risks, but there are ways you can keep yourself – and others who use opioids – safe.
-By reading this page you’re already taking the first step: thinking ahead about when, where, and how you use.
+If you, or someone you know, uses opioids like fentanyl, there are ways you can reduce the risk of overdose.
+By reading this page you’re already taking the first step: thinking ahead about when, where, and how to use.

 Carry naloxone